 Of course, you wouldn’t want to sound like you’re interrogating your interlocutors.

-With that in mind, you should also offer some information about yourself before asking the other person any questions.
+To avoid that, be sure to offer some information about yourself before asking the other person any questions.

 Method #6: Give a compliment